anonymousresearcher695/interspeech2026/README.md

 ## Data

-Sample outputs for 14 broadcast episodes (MBC, KBS) are provided in `data_sample/DJ/output/`.
+Sample outputs for 30 broadcast episodes (KBS, MBC, SBS) are provided in `data_sample`.

 The raw audio files are not included due to copyright restrictions.